Propane in France: providers, tariffs and getting started

 There are different ways to contact TotalEnergies.
 Here are the main options:

-Signing up for an electricity or gas contract with TotalEnergies in France is simple and free.
-You can either call their customer service or visit the TotalEnergies website to start your application.
+Signing up for an electricity or gas contract with TotalEnergies in France is easy and free of charge.
+You can start the process either by calling their customer service number or by visiting the TotalEnergies website.

 Choosing your energy provider in France